-The Used Car Dealer Startup Business Model provides a great way to plan and budget out the various aspects of starting and operating your own used car lot.
+The Used Car Dealer Business Model provides a great way for a Startup to plan and budget out the various aspects of starting and operating your own used car lot.

 1. Start with the lightly shaded tabs in yellow.
 That is where you build your projections and based on them, the monthly/annual P&L fills out.